mchlol/todo/README.md

 - priority: 4
 - id number: generated?

-View will be a row, starting with a checkbox and ending with a delete button.
+Each task will be presented in a row, starting with a checkbox, and ending with a delete button.

 **Priority:** Tasks have 4 priority levels, from 1 (highest) to 4 (lowest, default).